 Rockcastle County Detention Center is located in Rockcastle County, Kentucky and is the main jail for this county.
 Are you looking for someone in jail at Rockcastle County Detention Center?
 This site will tell you all about everything a person needs to know about Rockcastle County Detention Center: How to locate an inmate.
 Find mugshots and inmate photos.
 The jail’s address and phone number.
 Posting bail.
 Rockcastle County Detention Center intake procedures.
 Court information and records.
-And much much more…
+And much more…

-The chance of going to jail is a scary and stressfull thought, not only for the person who goes to jail, but also that person’s family and friends.
+The chance of going to jail is a scary and stressful thought, not only for the person who goes to jail, but also that person’s family and friends.
 The purpose of this guide is to give you information and advice you need to make going to jail easier.
 If you have specific questions, feel free to ask it in the comment section below, and any comments or tips that could be beneficial to other people in the same situation is much appreciated.